osquery/foundation/docs/office-hours/20200218_meeting_notes.md

 * Notice on Slack
 * Twitters

-We can start brainstorming questions in a foundation ticket.
+We can start brainstorming questions in a foundation ticket -- https://github.com/osquery/foundation/issues/51

 ## Misc